cwendorf/polyPlot/README.md

 This package contains a set of tutorials to demonstrate its use:

-- [polyPlot Overview](./docs/polyPlotOverview.md) - An explanation of the basic polyplot functions along with methods for adding histograms and density curves
+- [polyPlot Overview](./docs/polyPlotOverview.md) - An explanation of the basic and advnaced polyPlot functions
-- [Exploring Distributional Shapes](./docs/ExploringDistributionalShapes.md) - Examples of using the polyplot to explore positively skewed, negatively skewed, and bimodal data
+- [Exploring Distributional Shapes](./docs/ExploringDistributionalShapes.md) - Examples of using polyPlot to explore nonnormal data

 ### Contact Me